Some of the key initiatives undertaken during the year are detailed below.

-Bunnings continues to develop and enhance comprehensive storage and handling guidelines and risk assessments as part of its safety framework.
+Bunnings continues to develop and enhance storage and handling guidelines and risk assessments as part of its safety framework.
 This includes safety and emergency management procedures to manage the risks associated with hazardous chemicals.
 Bunnings works collaboratively with emergency service agencies to provide secure 24-hour access to site plans, storage manifests and emergency response guides to assist first responders in the event of a fire or serious incident.

 In the 2023 financial year, Bunnings implemented processes and controls to include the sale of lithium batteries online.
 This involved the inclusion of larger miscellaneous (class nine) dangerous goods batteries available for online customers, supported by a third-party emergency contact centre.